pollen-robotics/reachy-2021-docs/content/docs/debug/debug-method.md

 ros2 topic list
 ```

 If all services are launched, you should see the following list:

+**Full/Starter kit topic list:**
 ```bash
 /fan_states
 /force_sensors